cloudflare/workers-docs/content/tutorials/deploy-a-react-application/_index.md

 ---
-title: 'Deploy a Static Site'
+title: 'Deploy a React Application'
-new: true
 ---

 In this tutorial, we'll use [Wrangler](https://github.com/cloudflare/wrangler) and [Cloudflare Workers](https://workers.cloudflare.com) to deploy and serve a static site.
 With the rise of architectures like [JAMStack](https://jamstack.org/), static sites have become an incredible way to combine highly-available static assets with performant backend code, especially when deployed with serverless.
 Workers in particular is a great platform to deploy static sites: your application will be distributed to over 190+ locations around the world, and served directly from Cloudflare's powerful CDN at a server incredibly close to your users.